--Opinions expressed at this site are not carved in stone and may be subject to change as the open mind fills up-
+--not all opinions expressed here are carved in stone. some may be subject to change as the open mind fills up--

 #TLFT: Too Long for Twitter... (updated June 12, 2014)

 |#TLFT: Hollywood is as much to blame for the rise in gun violence in America as anything else.
 A showing of batman at a Colorado movie theatre brought that fruit home to bare.
 Cavalier violence in cinematic art has always fueled our appreciation for and glorification of said violence, as well as appeal to the 'monkey see, monkey do' aspect of human nature.
 The acceptance of quick-killing as a method of conflict resolution or mass killing as a method of 'blowing off steam' becoming commonplace in the real world, paves a path that gun peddlers travel along, as they deliver us to evil.

 We know that the vast majority of perpetrators of random mass murders in America's urban and suburban communities are young.
 We know that there is a frightening spike in mass murders, primarily via gun.
 The spike is in direct correlation with the spike in violent video game culture.
 This is not a coincidence.
 Movies inherently and the influence of movies on video games, drives the delivery mechanism that enhances young minds' ability and propensity to drift toward acting out the violent extreme.
 This is how our youth are being assisted in delivering mass violence; from visualization to execution.